wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-intro-overview/includes/5-exercise-graph-explorer.md

 1. Select **Run query**.
 1. After the Insights API runs, you get an **OK – 200** message.
-1. You see your own trending items as a result in the **Response query**.
+1. You see your own trending items as a result on the **Response preview** tab.

    :::image type="content" source="../media/5-test-queries-result.png" alt-text="Screenshot that shows how to get a query result with your own account in Graph Explorer.":::